unicef-drp/GeoSight-OS-Documentation/src/developer/setup/setup-generic/run/run-with-vscode.md

 code --version
 ```

-If you success setup code cli, you can move to [configuration](../configuration.md).
+If you succeed with setup code cli, you can move to [configuration](../configuration.md).

-If you are still having trouble with it, you can do next step, which is set up manually.
+If you are still having trouble you can try to set up things manually.

 ### Installing devcontainers extension